-5.5.3 Suspending down the secondary database only

-TL-SWITCH with the K option is used to shut down the secondary database while maintaining the primary as a stand-alone database.
+Shutting Down the Secondary Database Only TL-SWITCH with the K option is used to shut down the secondary database while maintaining the primary as a stand-alone database.
 Primary users are unaffected by the secondary shut-down.
-The procedure is as follows:

-- 1. Create an empty clean log on the primary, for example, CLOG-FRI. - 2.
-On the primary database, enter TL-SWITCH CLOG-FRI (K.

-This switches logging to the new primary log CLOG-FRI and disconnects the FailSafe link to the secondary causing the secondary to become idle.
+The procedure is as follows: 1.
+Create a empty clean log on the primary, for example, CLOG-FRI.
+2. On the primary database, enter TL-SWITCH CLOG-FRI (K This switches logging to the new primary log CLOG-FRI and disconnects the FailSafe link to the secondary causing the secondary to become idle.
 The databases are marked as 'Failsafe failed'.
-Synchronisation between the primary and secondary databases is therefore lost and you must execute a TL-REDUAL in order to restart FailSafe operation.

-5.5.4 Shutting down a system

-The killreal command (without options) shuts down the RealityX central daemon and all database daemons on a system. killreal with the -a option shuts down a specified database.
-It is recommended that you shut-down Transaction Logging on each database before shutting down the complete system.
-The procedure is as follows:

-- 1. Log on to each primary database on the system to be shut down and enter TL-STOP. - 2.
-If there are any secondary databases on the system, log on to their associated primaries and in each case enter TL-STOP. - 3.
-Wait until the last TL-STOP is completed (This will just under 5 minutes.), then enter killreal on the system to be shut down.
+Synchronisation between the primary and secondary databases is therefore lost and you have to execute a TL-REDUAL in order to restart FailSafe operation.
+Shutting Down a System The killreal command (without options) shuts down the RealityX central daemon and all database daemons on a system. killreal with the -d option shuts down a specified database. is recommended that you shut-down Transaction Logging on each database before shutting down the complete system.
+The procedure is as follows.
+1. Log on to each primary database on the system to be shut down and enter TL-STOP .
+2. If there are any secondary databases on the system, log on to their associated primaries and in each case enter TL-STOP.
+3. Wait until the last TL-STOP is completed (This will just under 5 minutes.), then enter killreal on the system to be shut down.
 This will terminate the Reality X central daemon and all associated processes.

-Failure to execute a TL-STOP before executing killreal may result in loss of synchronisation between the associated databases.
+Note: Failure to execute a TL-STOP before executing killreal may result in loss of synchronisation between the associated databases.

-5.6 Archiving clean logs
+Archiving Clean Logs